dafx/MuSe/README.md

    There are 3 property files included.
 To configure [Log4j](http://logging.apache.org/log4j/) and [Quartz](http://www.quartz-scheduler.org/documentation) take a look at their docs.

-   To configure mrms open the file  _app.properties_ in the src directory and provide the missing information, inlcuding a permanent directory which can be **read and written** by the application.
+   To configure the application open the file  _app.properties_ in the src directory and provide the missing information, inlcuding a permanent directory which can be **read and written** by the application.
 Finally move the file  _recommenders.json_ to the specified directory.

 ### Step 2.
 Database schema